GeorgeZisis95/top-recipes/README.md

 ### Links
-For the links I'm thinking the box should show an image and when I hove the image it blurs and shows the food title -> Done
+For the links I'm thinking the box should show an image and when I hove the image it blurs and shows the food title -> Done I want each box to take me to the respective page. -> Done